elisiondan/Performant-Vue-Tree/docs/guide/custom-node-properties.md

 # Custom node properties
-In [basic usage](/guide/basic-usage.html) was outlined what properties each node in the tree must contain.
+In section [basic usage](/guide/basic-usage.html) was outlined what properties each node in the tree must contain.
-However, you are free to define as many custom properties as you want.
+However, feel are free to define as many custom properties you need.
 Since you may want to access nodes in various scenarios, for example through [scoped slots](/guide/slots) or through [tree traversal](/guide/tree-traversal), it can be beneficial to do so.

 For instance, imagine that you would like to define a custom icon for nodes.
 You could define the icon name at initialization and then resolve it through scoped slots.
-It might be a good practive to prefix your custom properties, an underscore is a safe bet for instance.
+It might be a good practice to prefix your custom properties (with an underscore for example).

 ```javascript
 // data definition